stathy/staticapp/README.md

 License and Author
 ==================

-Author:: Stathy Touloumis <stathy@opscode.com>
+Author:: Stathy Touloumis <stathy@getchef.com>

-CreatedBy:: Stathy Touloumis <stathy@opscode.com>
+CreatedBy:: Stathy Touloumis <stathy@getchef.com>

-Copyright:: 2013, Opscode, Inc
+Copyright:: 2013, Chef, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.